SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

     Keep an eye out for ``virtual``, which is coming soon (probably not for WWDC).
     "It's not there yet, but it'll be there at runtime, trust me."

+..
+NOTE: As of Beta 5, 'assignment' is removed from the language.
+    I'm keeping the prose here in case it comes back for some reason.

     ``assignment``
         Apply this attribute to functions that overload a compound assignment operator.
         Functions that overload a compound assignment operator must mark their initial input parameter as ``inout``.
         For an example of how to use the ``assignment`` attribute, see :ref:`AdvancedOperators_CompoundAssignmentOperators`.

 ..
 NOTE: ``assignment doesn't seem to be required as of r16459.
     Emailed swift-dev on 4/17/14 with the following example: